 Please refer to our online map under 2017 Commencement for more information.

 Strollers are allowed.
 They may be stored in the area designated on the map, or your guests may park them next to their chair as long as they do not block the aisle.

 Handicapped parking will be available in the parking lot north of McAlister Center on the southwest corner of Tenth Street and Columbia Avenue.
 Access to this lot is available via Eleventh Street and Columbia Avenue.

 Hagelbarger's will be closed to the public the morning of commencement; however, their staff will have a refreshment stand located at Dartmouth and Ninth Street.
 Starbucks Coffee, juice, cookies, soda, muffins, scones, fruit cups and chips will be available for purchase.
-Huntley Bookstore will have a stand on the lawn in front of the School of Arts & Humanities where you or your guests may purchase Claremont Graduate University memorabilia, flowers, and rings.
+Flower bouquets and orchid leis will be available for purchase.

 Chappell Graduation Images will take your photograph during the ceremony and will mail the proofs to the address you print on your "Graduate Name Card."
 If you would like to pre-register your email address with Chappell, they will contact you just as soon as your photos are available for online viewing and ordering.
 Go to www.gradimages.com to pre-register.
 Should you need to reach them, their telephone number is 800-424-3686.